azton/azton.github.io/_pages/about.markdown

 ### 2022-present: Argonne National Laboratory

-*Postdoctoral Researcher in Machine Learning and Cosmology*
+*Postdoctoral Researcher in Machine Learning and Cosmology, Computational Sciences and Argonne Leadership Computing Facility Divisions, Argonne National Laboratory*

 :   * Develop ML/AI models for use in cosmological simulations and in simulation analysis :   * Evaluate effect of different neural network architectures and problem formulations on model outcomes